 \subsubsection{Multi-Source Pre-Training Data}

-Several existing datasets can serve as pre-training resources for zero-shot compositional image retrieval, including \textbf{MMC}~\cite{mcl} and \textbf{FiGMaQ}~\cite{fire}, which have distinct data formats.
+Several existing datasets can serve as pre-training resources for zero-shot compositional retrieval, including \textbf{MMC}~\cite{mcl} and \textbf{FiGMaQ}~\cite{fire}, which have distinct data formats.
 MMC follows $\langle$reference image, modification text, target image caption$\rangle$, while FiGMaQ supports $\langle$reference image, modification text, target image$\rangle$.
-These differences offer complementary supervision for semantic transformation and target matching.
-Beyond these, we argue that large-scale image editing datasets~\cite{anyedit, omniedit, pix2pix} naturally satisfy the triplet structure required by ZS-CVR.
-Their stricter query–target alignment is particularly beneficial for our required cross-modal embedding alignment.
-Based on the above analysis, we curate a multi-source dataset comprising approximately 3.5M samples from three complementary data types, providing a solid foundation for alignment pre-training (Table~\ref{tab:data}).
+These differences offer complementary supervision for semantic transformation and target matching, respectively.
+Beyond these, we observe that large-scale image editing datasets~\cite{anyedit, omniedit, pix2pix} naturally satisfy the triplet structure required by ZS-CVR, and their stricter query--target alignment is particularly beneficial for the required cross-modal embedding alignment.